 What is a public limited company?

-A public limited company, or in Dutch a naamloze venootschap (nv), is a company with legal personality.
-The main difference between a bv and an nv is usually the size: an nv tends to be a larger company, with several directors.
+A public limited company, or in Dutch a naamloze venootschap (NV), is a company with legal personality.
+This means that the directors are not liable with their private assets for possible debts.
+The main difference between a BV and an NV is usually the size: an NV tends to be a larger company, with several directors.

 The capital of a public limited is divided into shares, which are held by the shareholders.
 The ultimate power lies with these shareholders.
 They are allowed to make decisions about the company.
 They may also appoint and dismiss the board.
-Nvs are only allowed to issue registered shares, not bearer shares.
+The shares can be sold on.

 The directors are responsible for the daily management of the company.
-An nv often has a supervisory board, which monitors the management (two-tier board).
+An NV often has a supervisory board (Raad van commisarissen), which monitors the management (two-tier board).
 In other cases, the supervisors are part of the board (one-tier board).
-NVs that trade on the stock market have to follow the Corporate Governance Code (in Dutch), which describes how the management and supervisory board of the company have to inform their shareholders.

-You need a civil-law notary in order to set up an nv.
-The civil-law notary draws up the notarial deed containing the articles of association and registers your nv in the Dutch Business Register (Handelsregister) at the Netherlands Chamber of Commerce (KVK).
+You establish a NV through civil-law notary.
+The civil-law notary draws up the notarial deed containing the articles of association.
+And registers your NV in the Business Register (Handelsregister) at the Netherlands Chamber of Commerce KVK.

 All directors are also registered in the Business Register.
 Until the registration has been done, you are personally liable.
 In addition, you need to invest at least €45,000 as starting capital.